blindsidenetworks/oae-meetups/README.md

 Moderators of the meetup are users in the group who have _MANAGER_ access and regular users are those listed as having _MEMBER_ access in the 'Members' tab of the group.

-Note: This is overidden if **Enable all moderator capability** is enabled
+Note: This is overridden if **Enable all moderator capability** is enabled

 All members of the group are notified when a group member has started/joined the group meetup.